iaretechnician/barebones-masterserver-wiki/Reasoning---Do-you-need-it?.md

 **Framework Doesn't Do "Game Server Networking"**

-There are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt... ).
+There are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt, etc. ).

 :fire: This asset officialy supports **uNET** only (because it's free and officialy supported by Unity developers), but it doesn't mean you can't use anything else.

 If you're using something else, you will need to write your own **Connector** and `IGameServer` implementation, which is quite easy.
-Here's more info on  the subject:
+Here's more info on  the subject: TODO

 ## Focus Points Of The Framework